YWCA prepares 40 young women for service on boards

 - Carolyn Gorman, senior vice president, Huntington Bank

-- vice president of marketing, River Cities Capital Funds
+- Britney Hamberg, vice president of marketing, River Cities Capital Funds

 - Amy Henry, creative services manager, Western and Southern Financial Group